Jobs For People With Depression: Mental Health Support For Mental Illness

 Spending time with animals can be very therapeutic when managing symptoms of depression.
 As a dog walker, you can get outside for regular exercise (a boon for mental health!) and spend time with dogs who will be glad to see you.
 Pet-sitting offers you quality hours with animals that require support and care, including feeding, playing, and snuggling.

-If you are in a living situation that doesn’t allow pets, dog-walking and pet-sitting provides a job opportunity to be near animals.
+If you are in a living situation that doesn’t allow pets, dog-walking and pet-sitting provide a job opportunity to be near animals.
 Lots of apartments maintain strict prohibitions on pets; your spouse or child may have allergies to animals, or you may find that keeping a pet of your own is too expensive, but many people need help managing pets, which may be right up your alley.

 Dog walking is a great job where you can set your own hours, or you can pet sit seasonally, which frees up time to unwind and seek out psychological support.